brandon-hamilton/creative-resources/automation.md

 - `cyberpunk`, `vaporwave`, `synthwave`, `neon`, `medieval`, `glitch`, `fractal`
 - `nighttime`, `daytime`, `rain`, `snow`, `wind`, `sun`, `fall`, `winter`, `overcast`

-For more examples on ways to construct a prompt, be sure to check the DALL-E 2 Discord top-tips-and-tricks channel.
+For more examples on ways to construct a prompt, be sure to check the DALL-E 2 Discord top-tips-and-tricks and faq-and-resources channels.

 ### Editing